SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Experiments

-To better understand the contributions of masking caption modeling in our framework, we conduct a domain generalization analysis on three benchmarks to demonstrate our generalization performance.
+To better understand the contributions of MCM in our framework, we conduct a domain generalization analysis on the three benchmarks to demonstrate our generalization performance.
 In Table~\ref{tab:e6}, CUHK $\Rightarrow$ ICFG and CUHK $\Rightarrow$ RSTP indicate using the model trained on the CUHK-PEDES dataset to infer their test sets and vice versa.
 Compared to the baseline, we can observe a performance improvement in the three metrics for ICFG-PEDES and RSTPReid.
 The fine-grained features mined by MCM are more resistant to overfitting.
-The improvement in domain generalization shows the capability of our framework in learning generic cross-modal information, which is essential to solve the fine-grained modal heterogeneity.
+The improvement in domain generalization shows the capability of our framework in learning generic cross-modal information, which is essential to solving the fine-grained modal heterogeneity.